Pelvic Floor Physiotherapy for Bladder & Bowel Concerns

 Urinary incontinence (UI), or urgency can occur following prostate cancer treatment.
 UI is when urine comes out of the bladder when you don’t want it to.
 Urgency is a sudden, intense, uncomfortable need to pass urine.
 Having your prostate removed can cause leakage.
 Radiation therapy can cause urgency.
 Most men regain bladder control within a few months, but a small percentage will have continued long-term leakage or urgency.
 Bladder problems can be an embarrassing topic to talk about, but there are treatments available.

-We hold a 1.5-hour group information session each month, held by a Registered Physiotherapist with special training in male pelvic floor.
+We hold a 1.5-hour group education session each month held by a Registered Physiotherapist with special training in male pelvic floor.
 Patients who are experiencing urgency or incontinence 12-weeks following surgery can take advantage of 3 complimentary one-on-one clinical appointments with our pelvic floor physiotherapist.